-What is Water Pump? its Function and How it Works
+What is Water Pump, its Function, Diagram, Types, and How it Works?

 A car water pump takes water from the radiator and moves it through the motor back to the radiator, where the cycle begins again.
 It makes sure your motor remains at a constant temperature, no matter the weather.